 Using the family car as a way of taming a furious or over-tired toddler is such a common strategy that it’s a car commercial stereotype, but there are a few toddlers here and there who don’t seem to have gotten the message.
-If your toddler is less likely to peacefully drift off to sleep in the car than she is to scream themselves blue in the face, you’re not alone.
+If your toddler is less likely to peacefully drift off to sleep in the car than he is to scream himself blue in the face, you’re not alone.

 No, it’s not some secret, toddler conspiracy.
 In fact, there are a wide range of reasons why toddlers might want to wage war against their car seats – even if they used to have no problem riding in the car, or even enjoyed it.
 There are a few common categories of reasons that might contribute to a hatred for motor-travel, though.

-Is she comfortable?
+Is he comfortable?

-Would she rather be on the move?
+Would he rather be on the move?

-Has she been experiencing separation anxiety?
+Has he been experiencing separation anxiety?

-Does driving make her feel out-of-control?
+Does driving make him feel out-of-control?